 The seven new acts hoping to impress were;

-- The Lyntones (husband and wife vocal / instrumental duo)
+- The Lyntones (vocal / instrumental duo) from Birmingham

 Twenty-seven year-old Luie, was born in London of Spanish parents and when he left school he become an apprentice jockey, but gave up because he couldn’t keep his weight down, so turned to singing.
 Amazingly this was Luie’s first appearance anywhere as an impressionist, let alone his television debut, although he had already gained a wealth of experience in London’s West End in such hit musicals Flower Drum Song, Hair and The Gingerbread Lady.’

 While the score seemed very impressive it was most likely artificially inflated by the lack of star quality in the preceding acts, and it left the judges with nowhere to go with their remaining scores for the acts that followed.